-Robin Williams often plays practical jokes in the middle of a take during the making of a film.
+Robin Williams often played practical jokes in the middle of a take during the making of a film.
 According to producer Christine Vachon, Williams burst out of a doorway completely nude during one take for a chase scene.

 Robin Williams is a fan of the Japanese anime series Neon Genesis Evangelion (1995) and specifically asked to have a model from the series incorporated as part of the film.
 The model itself, contrary to Jake's explanation that it is of a "good guy", is of an unintelligent, creature-like antagonist from the adult-oriented film ending to the series, Neon Genesis Evangelion: The End of Evangelion (1997).
 The boxed toy is supposedly from Williams' own personal collection.

 Trent Reznor of 'Nine Inch Nails' was initially chosen by Mark Romanek to provide the musical score for the film.
 Romanek, however opted not to use the score Reznor provided.
 Some of the compositions meant to be used in this film were reworked and released on the album Still by Nine Inch Nails.